Water supply and sanitation in Zimbabwe: History

-Upon gaining independence in 1980 Zimbabwe inherited an undeveloped rural water supply and sanitation infrastructure system, but a better functioning urban water supply and sanitation network.
-Conditions throughout the 1980s and the early 1990s were highly advantageous to Zimbabwe's water and sanitation sectors due to the massive support for the incoming elected majority government as well as an influx of foreign investment.
+Upon gaining independence in 1980, Zimbabwe inherited an undeveloped rural water supply and sanitation infrastructure system, but a better functioning urban water supply and sanitation network.
+Conditions throughout the 1980s and the early 1990s were highly advantageous to Zimbabwe's water and sanitation sectors due to the massive support from the incoming elected majority government as well as an influx of foreign investment.
 This support manifested itself in the highly ambitious Integrated Rural Water Supply and Sanitation Programme (IRWSSP) in 1985.
 The IRWSSP attempted to provide improved water and sanitation facilities to all rural Zimbabweans by 2005.
 Although IRWSSP did not achieve this goal, it was still greatly beneficial as Zimbabwe experienced, according to the African Development Bank, "one of the highest rates of growth in water supply and sanitation services" between the years 1980 to 2000.

-However, after the turn of the millennium, Zimbabwe's economy has gone through a period of steep decline and many foreign investors have departed.
+After the turn of the millennium, however, Zimbabwe's economy has gone through a period of steep decline and many foreign investors have departed.
 This is partly due to political reforms, especially those of land reform, enacted by the government of President Robert Mugabe.
-In addition, Zimbabwe's population has been steadily growing over the last thirty years, and as a result there is a pressing need for updating and expanding aging water and sanitation infrastructure throughout Zimbabwe.
+In addition, Zimbabwe's population has been steadily growing since the 1980s, and as a result there is a pressing need for updating and expanding aging water and sanitation infrastructure throughout Zimbabwe.
 The deteriorating water supply and sanitation sectors caught up with Zimbabwe in 2008 and 2009, as Zimbabwe experienced a massive cholera outbreak (Zimbabwean cholera outbreak), during which almost 100,000 were infected and over 4,000 died.

+More recently, Zimbabwe joined the Sanitation and Water for All (SWA) partnership in 2013, which addresses SDG 6 (clean sanitation and drinking water) to provide access to basic drinking water, basic sanitation services, and basic hygiene.
+This has been especially helpful during the recovery from COVID-19 in addressing more dramatic shortages of these necessities.
+Access to drinking water is essential in national, social, and economic development, especially in a country like Zimbabwe that struggles as a developing country.